 Have you ever heard a duck?
 They are very loud.
 I have noticed whenever anything, such as our goats get too close to their pen, they alert us of *danger*.

 Currently we are working on creating a larger run for our chickens that will be harder than Fort Knox to get into!
 Ha.
 We are using fence panels and then lining it with chicken wire, the roof is also lined.
 The ground is to be lined with wire to keep the digging predators away.

 Recently, we acquired a trampoline frame that someone was giving away on a local swap site.
 For free.
 Oh yeah.
 Talk about frugal.

 The plan is to convert that into a chicken tractor so that I can move it around the yard or in the garden area to use them to help till up the garden for planting and fertilizing.
-All about that Permaculture over here.
-You can read my post about why we are making the switch here.

 And then there’s electric fencing.
 This works whenever we have goats moved around the yard.
 I think I may attempt to put the chickens in there with the goats, on occasion when we move them around the yard and see how they do with the fencing and ranging with the goats.

 My thoughts are that this should protect them from the flying predators, stay tuned for how that works.
 We use this fencing from Premier for our goats and it works when we take them out to browse pastures or roam around sections of our yard.